twaslowski/blog/_posts/2025-12-02-terraform-multiple-environments.md

 Of course, all of this should be taken with a grain of salt.
 This article is a result of my personal experience, and your project may have specific requirements that make a different approach more suitable.
-I won't advocate against approaches using workspaces, Terragrunt, Terraform Cloud or the variety of tools that exist in the Terraform e
+I won't advocate against approaches using workspaces, Terragrunt, Terraform Cloud or the variety of tools that exist in the Terraform ecosystem; however, if you want to stick to vanilla Terraform, I hope this article has provided you with some food for thought.